-According to the latest national research on home loan approvals only 14.41 percent of home loans were fixed during September 2015, compared to 17.41 percent in August 2015.
-Fixed rate demand, say financial experts, has not been this low since August 2011, when fixed rate loans accounted for 13.78 percent of all home loans.
+According to the latest national research on home loan approvals only 14.41% of home loans were fixed during September 2015, compared to 17.41% in August 2015.
+Fixed rate demand, say financial experts, has not been this low since August 2011, when fixed rate loans accounted for 13.78% of all home loans.

-On the national front, the lowest demand for fixed rate home loans was in Victoria, where this type of loan accounted for 8.61 percent of all home loans written.
-Western Australia come second with 12.35 percent of all home loans written being fixed.
-The strongest demand for fixed rate home loans was witnessed in NSW where this type of loan accounted for 16.65 percent of all home loans written.
-Financial experts are suggesting that more home buyers areturning to variable rates as many lenders were offering, ongoing discounted rates for the lifetime of the loan, which proved to be far more attractive than a fixed rate home loan.
+On the national front, the lowest demand for fixed rate home loans was in Victoria, where this type of loan accounted for 8.61% of all home loans written.
+Western Australia come second with 12.35% of all home loans written being fixed.
+The strongest demand for fixed rate home loans was witnessed in NSW where this type of loan accounted for 16.65% of all home loans written.
+Financial experts are suggesting that more home buyers are turning to variable rates as many lenders were offering, ongoing discounted rates for the lifetime of the loan, which proved to be far more attractive than a fixed rate home loan.

-According to research variable rate home loans were the most popular in Victoria where they accounted for 85.79 percent of all home loans written in September.
-South Australia and Western Australia also had a high demand for variable rate home loans with more than 82 percent of home loans written being variable.
-However, only 70 percent of home buyers in New South Wales elected to take out a variable rate home loan during the same month.
+According to research variable rate home loans were the most popular in Victoria where they accounted for 85.79% of all home loans written in September.
+South Australia and Western Australia also had a high demand for variable rate home loans with more than 82% of home loans written being variable.
+However, only 70% of home buyers in New South Wales elected to take out a variable rate home loan during the same month.

 Opposition leader Bill Shorten said the Westpac’s decision was purely ‘corporate greed’ and that the bank was thinking only of their investors.
 Mr Shorten also said that the Westpac had not put forth a business case for making the change, and that he sincerely hopes that other Australian banks don’t follow suit.
 Otherwise the backlash could be significant.

-Several Australian housing market experts have said that they believe that the Westpac’s move may indicate that the ‘good times’ in relation to lower interest rates are over, and that home owners could be looking at rising rates in the near future.
+Several Australian housing market experts have said that they believe that the Westpac’s move may indicate that the ‘good times’ in relation to lower interest rates are over, and that home owner could be looking at raising rates in the near future.

 However, these experts also warn that home owners shouldn’t be too alarmed by the Westpac’s move and make a rushed decision in relation to fixing their home loan.
 Before looking to fix a home loan, said a number of housing market experts, be sure to consider your own personal and financial circumstances, and also calculate any costs.
 This will ensure that you get the right home loan for you and your circumstances and that you’re not entering into an agreement that could have adverse financial consequences at a later date.
 For instance, locking yourself into a fixed rate when you’re wanting to move in the near future could be costly, as break fees and other expenses could far outweigh any other financial benefits.